Pec Stretch

 2. Thoracic Towel Pec Stretch

-Another great Pec stretch is the Thoracic Towel Stretch that we have covered in a previous blog.
+Another great Pec stretch is the Thoracic Towel Stretch that everyone from desk workers to gym goers to mechanics should be doing!

 What else can you do to release the Pecs?